Quantifying culinary diversity across countries.

 SEASONINGS

-Spanish dishes are straightforward in flavor, letting the quality ingredients shine.
+Spanish dishes are straightforward in flavor, allowing the quality of the ingredients to shine through.
 Herbs and spices enhance but don’t overpower the primary ingredients.

 Paprika PIMENTÓN is a cornerstone of culinary identity.
 While it is also used in Hungarian or Portuguese cuisines, Spanish paprika stands out for its deep, smoky flavor.
 Comes in two varieties: pimentón de la vera and pimentón de murcia.

 DE LA VERA is a district in Western Spain famous for drying and smoking red peppers over an oak fire and then grinding them.
-This method delivers a smoky, woodsy flavor to food without having to smoke the food itself.
-The peppers are also earthy and just a tiny bit fruity and bright.
+This method imparts a smoky, woodsy flavor to food without requiring the food to be smoked.
+The peppers are also earthy, with just a hint of fruitiness and brightness.

 In addition to paprika, Spanish cuisine uses bay leaves, saffron, garlic, parsley, and ñora, a unique Spanish red round pepper that is sweet and mild (500 Scoville heat units).
 It is typically dried in the sun and ground alone, or it can be ground with garlic or soaked in hot water and rehydrated.